-Here at the University of Huddersfield, we continue to work hard to ensure that we set a fee for postgraduate students that is fair and offers you value for money.
 Your tuition fees will cover the cost of your study at the University as well as charges for registration, tuition, supervision and examinations.
 For more information about funding, fees and finance, please see Fees and finance.

 A Master’s course is 180 Master’s level credits, which would normally take one calendar year full-time study.
 Interim awards are available at Postgraduate Certificate level or Postgraduate Diploma level should you decide to exit the course early.
 Please contact us for details of the credits required for these interim awards.

 For advice and guidance on your postgraduate study options join us at the next Postgraduate Open Day or contact us.

 We hope you are interested in what you have seen and want to apply to join us.

 If you are planning to study part-time, please get in touch with the contact in the 'At a glance' section above.

 Research plays an important role in informing all our teaching and learning activities.
 Through research our staff remain up-to-date with the latest developments in their field, which means you develop knowledge and skills that are current and highly relevant to industry.
 For more information, see the Research section of our website.